marksteele/blog/content/posts/spring-boot-react-fullstack-project-template-tutorial.md

 The stakeholders in this type of project typically are: The product owner, front-end engineer, back-end engineer, QA, DevOps & Security.
 Hopefully by the time we're done, everyone's happy.

 In this example, we want the front-end to be packaged and deployed inside the back-end application.
+For this reason, we're going to co-locate the front-end and back-end code in the same repo, and make it relatively easy for both front-end or back-end developers to work on.

 On the back-end side, we'd like some APIs: